gamex-network/gamex_summer_school/README.md

 02_gamex_normalising_flows.ipynb
 ```

-Run the first code cell to confirm the installed PyTorch version and selected compute device.
+Run the first code cell to confirm the installed PyTorch version and loaded compute device.

 ## Session